 THIS trend has punctuated the body politic of the Fourth Republic and created the fertile ground for a polarised society in which basic issues affecting our survival cannot be discussed without political leanings.
 Education, health, water and sanitation, as well as economic issues, cannot be looked at from the political standpoint but from the manifesto pledges of the political parties.

 OUR approach to building a democratic culture from the beliefs of the political parties instead of the national values is killing initiatives to build a strong, stable and peaceful society.

 IT is against this background that we share the sentiments of many Ghanaians who find the suspicion and tension that have defined the relationship among political parties worrisome.

 WE think national development issues must be placed above partisan considerations so that with unity of purpose we can provide solutions to the country’s development challenges.

-WE are not in the least saying that partisan politics should be discarded, but at least it would be good if we all agree to support the elected government to implement its programs to serve the good of our society.
+WE are not in the least saying that partisan politics should be discarded, but at least it would be good if we all agree to support the elected government to implement its programmes to serve the good of our society.

-WE must criticise the government when its policies impose hardships on the people and suggest alternatives to address the ills of society.
+WE must criticise the government when its policies impose hardships on the people and suggest alternatives to address the ills of the society.
 The government must be prepared to accept criticism in good faith and the critics must also make sure that they are not disruptive and destructive in their criticisms.

 TODAY, therefore, appeals to Ghanaians to bury their political differences and support the government to achieve its objectives of building a better Ghana.